syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 {% endhighlight %}

 {% highlight vb %}
-'Gets a list of employees with details
+'Gets a list Employee details
 Private Function GetEmployees() As List(Of Employee)
 	Dim employees As New List(Of Employee)()
 	employees.Add(New Employee("Nancy", "Davolio", "Sales Representative", "505 - 20th Ave.
 E. Apt.
 2A,", "Seattle", "WA", "USA", "Nancy.png"))